topwaye/morse/README.md

 Once CPU paging is Enabled, the first process has been ready.

 Allocate a page table for the second process, read a new program into a memory segment, set the page table, assign a new CPU, then the second process is ready.

+The concept of a memory segment appeared from 286, and the concept of space appeared from 386.